ihorsuniversalapps/pyronoid-cli/pyronoid.md

 ## Lets begin or some boring theory

-Let's begin creating the greatest game ever step-by-step.
+We should begin creating the greatest game ever step-by-step.

 First of all we should start game developing with preparing terminal.
 For working with terminal we would use ncurses, as I mentioned before.
 Also we should check if the application runs from terminal.
 For check this we should execute: